 During the prototyping stage, you have the opportunity to put your solutions into practice.
 If you think learners will favor video content over reading material, record a short tutorial or lecture.
 Think they’ll prefer learning in groups?
 Set up a virtual classroom to increase collaboration.
 The aim is to assess whether these new content delivery and teaching methods are achieving the desired results.
 Prototyping will provide the insights needed to iterate and improve a proposed learning solution ahead of more structured testing.

 5. Test: Refining the optimal learning experience

-The final step in designing a language learning program is testing.
+The final step in designing a digital language learning program is testing.
 As with prototyping, this process can be repeated again and again to enhance the user experience.
 Once HR and L&D professionals have a clear understanding of a language learner’s profile (their behaviors and preferences – data for example coming from a digital language needs analysis system), they can use this data to brainstorm new solutions and create new prototypes yet again—it’s a continuous cycle intended to help designers and developers create truly customized and effective solutions for learners.